-The Executive of Finance is responsible for providing regular management information to support any capital projects.
+The Chief Financial Operations Officer is responsible for providing regular management information to support any capital projects.
 These regular statements concerning all capital expenditure should be provided to the CEO/Principal, Executive Leadership Team and to the Corporation for monitoring purposes.